ckdextergames/Icarus_mods/README.md

 __Workshop Furnaces__

 Two new varieties of MXC Furnace.
 The Intermediate one smelts like a Concrete Stove, the Advanced like Electric.
 They cost more also.

-__"The Panther" Suit Module__

-Costing quite a bit more to research and purchase, this powerful suit module combines characteristics of multiple modules:

-* Increases speed by 60%
-* Adds 12 additional inventory slots
-* Provides 100% fall damage resistance
-* Increases weight capacity ten-fold over the vanilla "Adlift" suit module

-*"They say the best things in life are free.
-This must not be one of them" -- Sol*

-__MXC Cot__

-***Note: due to changes made by the devs as of week 110, until further notice, the MXC Cot will not be avaialalbe.***

-Pre-printed cot for use as a bed.
-Cheap and reliable, with better buffs than sleeping on the ground.

 __The Theseus "Omniburst" Series__